wcerfgba/jpreston.xyz/investigation-of-claims-in-transgender-debate-crowder-goldstein.md

 > Suicide attempt rates decreased after   sex reassignment but stayed higher than the  normal population rate.
 In one study,   although most individuals reported   improvement in their psychological status   (19/23); the remaining individuals worsened and had increased intake of alcohol and anxiolytics.

-[^J2]: "Hormonal therapy and sex reassignment: a systematic review andmeta-analysis of quality of life and psychosocial outcomes", Mohammad Hassan Murad, Mohamed B. Elamin, Magaly Zumaeta Garcia, et al. <https://sci-hub.tf/https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1365-2265.2009.03625.x>
+[^J2]: "Hormonal therapy and sex reassignment: a systematic review and meta-analysis of quality of life and psychosocial outcomes", Mohammad Hassan Murad, Mohamed B. Elamin, Magaly Zumaeta Garcia, et al. <https://sci-hub.tf/https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1365-2265.2009.03625.x>

 We should note that the paper indicates that many of the studies included in the meta-analysis are of low quality and that more research is needed: